 Managing cholesterol levels is not solely dependent on medical intervention.
 Lifestyle choices play a significant role:

-- Diet: Incorporating healthy fats, reducing refined sugars and carbs, and increasing fiber can help manage cholesterol levels.
+- Diet: Incorporating healthy fats, reducing refined sugars and carbs, and increasing fiber can support healthy cholesterol levels.
+Bitter foods and herbs in the diet support the liver in managing cholesterol.

 - Exercise: Regular physical activity can increase HDL levels and reduce triglycerides.